-- 40.1 The first service door step shall be not less than ten inches from the ground while the vehicle is in motion and not more than 16 inches from the ground when measured from the top surface of the step to the ground.
+- The fFirst service door step shall be not less than 10-ten inches from the ground while the vehicle is in motion (12 inch for Type D) and not more than 14-16 inches from the ground (16-inches for TypeD) when measured from the top surface of the step to the ground.
 An auxiliary step may be provided to compensate for the increase in ground-to-first step clearance.
 The auxiliary step is not required to be enclosed. - 40.2 Step risers shall not exceed a height of 10 inches.
-When plywood is used on the top step, the riser height may be increased by the thickness of thewood. - 40.3 The surface of steps shall be of non-skid material.
+When plywood is used on the top step, the riser height may be increased by the thickness of thewood.